 If this length and intensity of hike appeals to you, check out the list of moderate Catskill hikes.

-And here’s the table of moderate Catskill peaks.
+And here’s the list of moderate Catskill peaks.

 The parent mountain for this hike is Windham High Peak.